 The collection of drain fluid samples presents no risk, discomfort or inconvenience to the patient.

+Safety Evaluation Safety of participants will be monitored daily during the admission and followed up with a telephone call 7 days post discharge.
+Any adverse events will be reported and documented ( as below).
+The first day of adverse event, will coincide with the administration of the first recatl tubel flushing with Gastrogarfin.
+All adverse events will be reported to the principal investigator.

+Reporting Adverse Events (AE):

+Onset of AE (Date and time)

+Resolution of AE (Date and time)

+Severity (Mild, Moderate, Severe, Life-threating)

+Action Taken

+Outcome of the event

+Relationship to Gastrogarfin Flushing of rectal tubes (Probable, possible, unlikely)

+Signature of PI

 Data Collection

 Eligible patients will be informed of the study and invited to participate by the study coordinator at the pre-admission clinics.
 Only patients who have provided written consent will be enrolled in the project.
 Patient demographics, surgery details and post-surgical information will be obtained (Data Fields for collection listed in Table 2).
 All patient information will be de-identified by the assignment of a unique numeric code, known only to the investigators listed on this project.